Eta and rho invariants on manifolds with edges: Eta invariants on Galois coverings of admissible edge spaces

 \end{prop}

 \begin{proof} We know that the fundamental domain $\mathscr{F}$ can be embedded isometrically into the base $M$, with complement of measure 0.
 Moreover $D$ and $\widetilde{D}$ coincide over $M$ in the sense of \cite[Definition 2.8]{Lesch-singular}.
 Here, essential self-adjointness of $D$ and $\widetilde{D}$ is crucial in order to ensure that the condition \cite[(2.14)]{Lesch-singular} holds.
-Recall that Thus $D$ satisfies the \emph{Shatten property} introduced in \cite[Lemma 2.5]{Lesch-singular}.
-We know that the lifted operator $\widetilde{D}$ satisfies a similar Shatten property, namely Now the statement follows from \cite[Lemma 2.10]{Lesch-singular}. \end{proof}
+Recall that